ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 ### Getting large geotiffs from Google Earth Engine

 - The example script below shows how to download potentially very large, high resolution geotiffs from Google Earth Engine.
-It works around the 10 mega-pixel download limitation by exporting it to Google Drive instead, from which it can then be downloaded and processed with the standalone version of TouchTerrain.
+It works around Google's 10 mega-pixel download limitation by exporting it to Google Drive instead, from which it can then be downloaded and processed with the standalone version of TouchTerrain.
 - The example area will only create a 1 Mb geotiff but has been shown to work for larger areas. **Be warned that exporting large areas to a Google Drive can potentially take hours(!).**

 - To run this code, you'll need a Google Earth Engine account.
 Then, go to [https://code.earthengine.google.com/](https://code.earthengine.google.com/), create a new Script (left side) and copy/paste the code below into it.